GabeScott/standard-works-vault/General Conference/1992 April - Gratitude for the Goodness of God.md

 Gratitude is a divine principle:

-“Thou shalt thank the Lord thy God in all things.”
-(D&C 59:7.)
+“Thou shalt thank the Lord thy God in all things” ([[D&C 59.7|D&C 59:7]]).

 This scripture means that we express thankfulness for what happens, not only for the good things in life but also for the opposition and challenges of life that add to our experience and faith.
-We put our lives in His hands, realizing that all that transpires will be for our experience.
+We put our lives in his hands, realizing that all that transpires will be for our experience.

 When in prayer we say, “Thy will be done,” we are really expressing faith and gratitude and acknowledging that we will accept whatever happens in our lives.

-That we may feel true gratitude for the goodness of God for all the blessings that have been given to us and express those feelings of thankfulness in prayer to our Heavenly Father is my prayer in the name of Jesus Christ, amen.
+That we may feel true gratitude for the goodness of God for all the blessings that have been given to us and express those feelings of thankfulness in prayer to our Heavenly Father, is my prayer in the name of Jesus Christ, amen.